 Performance plays an important role in record linkage.
-Record linkage problems scale quadratically with the size of the file(s).
+Record linkage problems scale quadratically with the size of the dataset(s).
 The number of record pairs can be enormous and so are the number of comparisons.
-Over the years, smart techniques are developed to reduce the number of record pairs.
-The Python Record Linkage Toolkit offers several effective techniques for making record pairs.
-Nevertheless, the Python Record Linkage Toolkit is NOT developed with speed in mind.
-Understandability, usability and extensibility are the main focus points in the development.
-This makes the toolkit very useful for linking small or medium sized files.
+The Python Record Linkage Toolkit can be used for large scale record linkage applications.
+Nevertheless, the toolkit is developed with experimenting in first place and performance on the second place.
+This page provides tips and tricks to improve the performance.

 Do you know more tricks?
 Let us know!